zakkolar/php-contact-handler/readme.md

     <label for="human_confirmation" class="control-label">Human confirmation: </label>
     <!-- uncomment to enable ReCaptcha
     <div class="g-recaptcha" data-sitekey="YOUR SITE KEY (note: this is NOT the same as the secret key in .env)"></div>
-    -->
+    Be sure to include Google's ReCaptcha js as well -->
   </fieldset>
   <div class="form-group">